glorypang/glorypang/README.md

 <!--내용 부분-->
-<p>A double major in natural science and computer engineering
+<p align ="center">A double major in natural science and computer engineering
 Development and Growth Diary

 💻Developer</p>